-- more economic use of existing infrastructure and serviced land; - a reduced need for the development of green field sites, urban sprawl and ribbon development; - reduced need for investment in new infrastructure; - · better access to existing services and facilities; and - more sustainable commuting patterns.
+- more economic use of existing infrastructure and serviced land; - a reduced need for the development of green field sites, urban sprawl and ribbon development: - reduced need for investment in new infrastructure; - better access to existing services and facilities; and - more sustainable commuting patterns.

-The guidelines identifies the Development Plan and the exercising of development control functions as a way for planning authorities to take effective action to achieve higher levels of residential density.
-The guidelines also identifies the Development Plan as a method of recognising the importance of achieving higher residential densities in appropriate areas such as brownfield sites, sites in proximity to town centres and public transport nodes in the interest of providing a more sustainable residential development pattern.
+The guidelines identifies the Development Plan as a method of recognising the importance of achieving higher residential densities in appropriate areas such as brownfield sites, sites in proximity to town centres and public transport nodes, in the interest of providing a more sustainable residential development pattern.
+The Council will regulate residential density as appropriate, in accordance with these guidelines.